kakashiio/Unity-IOC-Event/README.md

 Amazing!
 Right?
 The `IOCContainer` & `EventManager` help you to register all the methods with `Event` attribute in the `IOCContainer` into the `EventManager`, so that when a `EventManager`'s `FireEvent` is invoke, the relevant method will be invoked automatically.

+## Run Samples

+You can also import Samples From Package Manager and run `Basic.unity` scene.

+The basic usage of `UnityIOCContainer` is in the sample script `BasicDemo.cs`

 # Future